codesInML/checkit/README.md

 This repository contains the code for the checkit API written with the nestjs framework.
 The project includes 3 main modules which are the auth, order and chat.

-For user's be have access to the order and chat routes they have to be authenticated.
+For user's to have access to the order and chat routes they have to be authenticated.
 Even the websocket connection and events are all auth required.
 Hence a Bearer token is required for all routes.

 The documentation for all endpoints is written with swagger and can be found at /api/docs of the root domain.
 I.e if the project is running on http://localhost:3000, then the docs is found here: http://localhost:3000/api/docs.